-Enjoy the plethora of dragonflies all around the reserve, but Black Hole is probably best.
+Enjoy the many dragonflies all around the reserve, but Black Hole is probably best.
 Watch for common lizards basking on the boardwalk.
 And wander round to Welch’s Common later on in a warm day and listen out for the chirping song of the field crickets, the sound of Mediterranean holidays!

 Winter tends to be quieter but there are always plenty of ducks and coots on Burton Pond and sometimes bitterns will winter in the reeds around the edge.